cefolger/needsmoredojo/README.md

     });
 </pre>

+> **Note: Needs More Dojo will import "dom-attr" "dom-class" etc. even if your cursor is over domAttr or domClass references**

 ##### Move AMD Import

 Use this feature by placing the cursor near a module's path in your define statement.
 Use Ctrl+Alt+Page Up/Down to